Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,615.0477666666667,664.8642.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Are there any other plans for vehicles?
 Amphibious, air?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=615&end=665
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Will there be planes and helicopters?](./yt-E-c_NfjMqUM.md) [https://www.youtube.com/watch?v=E-c_NfjMqUM](https://www.youtube.com/watch?v=E-c_NfjMqUM)
+This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: Flying Vehicles?](./yt-RY7melOTU34.md) [https://www.youtube.com/watch?v=RY7melOTU34](https://www.youtube.com/watch?v=RY7melOTU34)

 ### Topics